TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/Properties/DsPointerFieldSearchParentSubField.rst

 There are appropriate events that allow the manipulation of the data structure lookup logic:

-*   :ref:`AfterFlexFormDataStructureIdentifierInitializedEvent`
+*   :ref:`t3coreapi:AfterFlexFormDataStructureIdentifierInitializedEvent`
-*   :ref:`AfterFlexFormDataStructureParsedEvent`
+*   :ref:`t3coreapi:AfterFlexFormDataStructureParsedEvent`
-*   :ref:`BeforeFlexFormDataStructureIdentifierInitializedEvent`
+*   :ref:`t3coreapi:BeforeFlexFormDataStructureIdentifierInitializedEvent`
-*   :ref:`BeforeFlexFormDataStructureParsedEvent`
+*   :ref:`t3coreapi:BeforeFlexFormDataStructureParsedEvent`

 Those can be used to re-implement the logic that has been removed from TYPO3 Core if needed.